picoders1/Emotion-Based-Music-Recommender-System/README.md

 - Deploying the web app.
 - Integration of an inbuilt music player using  SpotiPy library, with spotify authentication.
 - Addition of more gestures, and control of volume using gesture detection.
 - Improved Reliablity and addition of User Feedback

+## Thank You!!